makersacademy/airport_challenge/README.md

 How to use
 -----

 The programme should be used within a REPL like irb.
-Once within that environment, there are no pre-programmed class instances, so the user will need to instantiate their own planes and airports using a fairly standard syntax before using the available commands.
+Once within that environment, there are no pre-programmed class instances, so the user will need to instantiate their own planes and airports using a fairly standard syntax before using the available commands (`land`, `take_off` and `check_location`).
 Examples are given below:

 ```